tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 -----------------
  Version History
 -----------------

+1.49:
+- NEW: UIWidgets now work with Textures rather than Texture2D, making it possible to use render textures if desired.
+- FIX: Rewrote the UIFont's WrapText function.
+It now supports wrapping of long lines properly.
+- FIX: Input fields are now multi-line, and will now show the last line when typing past the label's width.
+- FIX: Input fields will now update less frequently when IME or iOS/Android keyboard is used.

 1.48:
 - NEW: Added a new container class -- BetterList<>.
 It replaced the generic List<> in many cases, eliminating GC spikes.